|Table of Contents|

 Passion for what you do keeps you enthralled and going.

-A long run or a session of throwing around heavyweights will clear your mind.
-So get moving, or get lifting whenever you want to give up.
+A long run or a session of throwing heavy weights around will clear your mind.
+So get moving, squatting, or lifting whenever you want to give up.

 Getting physical not only keeps you healthy, but it helps you overcome the mental obstacles.